adam-thenorthernfoundry/tnf-googlesheets/readme.txt

 === Import Posts from Google Sheets ===
-Contributors: thenorthernfoundry
+Contributors: thenorthernfoundry, pkarjala
 Tags: Google Sheets, Mass Upload Posts, Importer Requires at least: 4.0
-Tested up to: 4.5.3
+Tested up to: 4.7
 License: GPLv2

 This plugin can be used to upload any Google Sheet to create Posts, Custom Post Types, Taxonomies, Categories and Custom Post Meta.